 16° Certain devices, arms and munition defined by the Ministry of Justice and Foreign Affairs that could pose a (new) serious threat to public safety, and weapons and munition that for this reason may only be available to the services defined in article 27, § 1, second and third paragraph.

-17° Objects and substances that weren't designed to be used as weapons, but which, given the concrete circumstances, are likely to be used by the person carrying or transporting them to inflict bodily harm or threaten others.
+17° Objects and substances that weren't designed to be used as weapons, which have been transformed, modified or mixed to be used as a weapon and which, given the concrete circumstances, are likely to be used by the person carrying or transporting them to inflict bodily harm or threaten others.

 18° Inert munitions and armoured objects that may contain depleted uranium or any other kind of industrial uranium.